 When Goldfinches start having school lunches there is a Buddy System.
 Each Goldfinch child is allocated to a Kingfisher or Woodpecker child to be looked after and helped during lunchtimes.
 This is really helpful for the Goldfinches to have some assistance and to get to know some of the other children in the school.
 It gives the older children a great sense of responsibility and generates a community feel for all children in the school.

-Menus run on a three-week cycle for half a term, and examples are attached in the Surrey Commercial Services pack included in the induction pack, and then sent home each time the menu changes.
-The Surrey Commercial Services Website is available from this link: www.myschoollunch.co.uk/surrey. from which the current menus can be seen.
+Menus run on a three-week cycle for half a term, and examples are attached in the Twelve15 pack included in the induction pack, and then sent home each time the menu changes.
+The Twelve15 Website is available from this link: www.myschoollunch.co.uk/surrey. from which the current menus can be seen.
 All children in infant schools benefit from a free school meal.
-The current menu can be seen here, and a guide to the school meals and the producers used here.
+A guide to the school meals and the producers used is here.

 Commercial Services do not allow the use of any mechanically recovered meat products or genetically modified ingredients.
 The chicken used is pure breast meat and as a part of the Whole School approach we actively encourage the children to try a little of everything.
-Vegetarian diets can be catered for, but if a child chooses this option they have to consistently have the vegetarian meals.
+Vegetarian diets can be catered for, as can special diet requirements such as dairy or gluten free.
+Parents must complete a form (available from the school office) to request a special diet and this is reviewed termly by our caterer.

 If a child is ill, please inform the school office by 9.30am and their lunch will not be ordered.